 Djel Sannes: Wait!!
 What are you doing!?!
 I don't even know what you want!!Hange Zoë: Shut up!
 It's my first time torturing someone!Djel: If it's torture, you're supposed to ask me something first, THEN start pulling fingernails!!

 - They still managed to get a few dark laughs out of the scene, because the guy getting tortured became rather... exasperated with Hange's clumsy methods.

 - Fate/Apocrypha: Jack the Ripper captures a young magus and tortures him with knives.
 When he cracks and says he'll talk, she gleefully stabs him several more times, and only asks her questions on Yggdmillenia's defenses when he's about to die.

 - Happens with the pair of wrestling sisters in Futaba-kun Change!.
 They beat people up for information, but forget to ask the question before beginning the beating, so the poor victim has no idea why he's being beaten.

-- In Kick-Ass (the comic, anyway) KA gets tortured for information by having a car battery attached to his nuts.
+- In Kick-Ass, the title character gets tortured for information by having a car battery attached to his nuts.
 He immediately folds, letting them know that he'll tell them anything, but is informed that the questioning won't start for another 20 minutes yet.

 - In Pan's Labyrinth, Vidal does this intentionally to one of the captured guerillas.
 It's because he claims that he won't believe anything the guerilla says unless it's a result of torture.
 The rebel does talk a little as a result, but it's flat-out implied that Vidal doesn't necessarily believe what he says, he just does it anyway, because he can.
 There's a good reason why Vidal is considered one of the worst villains to grace 21st century screens.